abbyjshen/AOAI-Hack-Pack/packs/copilot/README.md

 ## Considerations
 ### What is a Copilot
-How much of the Copilot stack are you intending to cover in your own Copilot [The era of the AI Copilot | KEY02H - YouTube](https://www.youtube.com/watch?v=FyY0fEO5jVY)
+How much of the Copilot stack are you intending to cover in your own Copilot?

+[The era of the AI Copilot | KEY02H - YouTube](https://www.youtube.com/watch?v=FyY0fEO5jVY)

 ### Technical prerequisites